syncfusion/ej2-angular-docs/src/pivotview/pivotview/css-customization.md

 ---
-title: "CSS Customization"
+title: "Style and Appearance"
 component: "Pivot Table"
 description: "CSS Customization allows user to hide axis for the pivot by overriding the styles."
 ---

-# CSS Customization
+# Style and Appearance

 ## Hiding Axis